Skip to content

 PD-1Nivolumab (Opdivo®), Pembrolizumab (Keytruda®), Cemiplimab

-CTLA-4 regulates T cell activation in lymph nodes, while PD-1 suppresses T cell responses in peripheral tissues1).
-Inhibition of these pathways promotes antitumor immunity but can also trigger autoimmune reactions.
-The Uveitis Clinical Practice Guidelines (2019) list ICIs as important causative agents of drug-induced uveitis3).
+CTLA-4 controls T cell activation in lymph nodes, while PD-1 suppresses T cell responses in peripheral tissues1).
+Inhibition of these pathways enhances antitumor immunity but can also trigger autoimmune reactions.
+ICIs are a significant cause of drug-induced uveitis4,5).

 The incidence of ocular irAEs is 1–3%1).
-Posterior segment inflammation (retina/choroid) accounts for approximately 5–20% of all ocular irAEs, but it is more severe and can lead to permanent vision loss if not managed appropriately1).
-As the approved indications for ICIs expand, awareness in both ophthalmology and oncology becomes increasingly important.
+Posterior segment inflammation (retina and choroid) accounts for approximately 5–20% of all ocular irAEs, but it is often severe and can lead to permanent vision loss if not managed appropriately1).
+As the approved indications for ICIs expand, awareness among both ophthalmologists and oncologists is becoming increasingly important.

 Q How often do ocular side effects of immune checkpoint inhibitors occur?